aconyteds/Esri-Ozone-Map-Widget/README.md

 2. CMWAPI Drag and Drop messages that include "feature" attributes are not supported by the map widget.
 These drag and drop messages provide KML data in string format.
 See limitation 1.
 Note that CMWAPI drag and drop messages that provide markers or feature URLs are supported.

 3. "Zooming" to added feature layers when they are created is supported for features that can be rendered in one pass.
 Composite features (e.g., KMZ files) that may result in multiple asynchronous data pulls do not auto-zoom the map after loading.
 This may be added as an enhancement but can present certain usability issues.
 If any of the asynchronous calls takes a long time, the eventual zooming to data may not appear connected to the user action that triggered it.

+4. Loading content from Portal can sometimes cause issues if there is a problem with the security of the resources vs the security of the deployed environment.

 ## Requirements